-The current Gas Central Heating project is being delivered through Holdcroft Heating and is intended to improve energy efficiency and fuel economy by installing quality products that are more controllable.
+The current Gas Central Heating project is being delivered through Housing Worx and Holdcroft Heating and is intended to improve energy efficiency and fuel economy by installing quality products that are more controllable.
 This includes a new electric fire and surround.

 We keep up to date information about the condition of homes, which allows us to prioritise the work we will do.
-If we are planning to carry out any work on your home, we will write to you telling you what work we will be doing and when it will happen.
+If we are planning to carry out any work on your home, we will send you a text to let you know and arrange to call you to discuss when it will happen.

-A Customer Liaison Officer from Holdcroft Heating also attends the visit to take you through the process and answer any questions you may have.
+A surveyor from Housing Worx or Holdcroft Heating will also attend the visit to take you through the process and answer any questions you may have.

 You can choose from a range of fire surrounds for your lounge which includes an electric fire.